mirasto/sky-weather/README.md

 ## Overview

 **SkyWeather** is a weather application that delivers high-fidelity meteorological data through a sophisticated, glassmorphic interface.
-Designed for users who demand both precision and aesthetic excellence, it leverages modern API architectures to provide real-time atmospheric insights, interactive mapping, and comprehensive localized forecasts.
+Designed for users who demand both precision and aesthetic excellence, it leverages modern API architectures to provide real-time atmospheric insights, and comprehensive localized forecasts.

 ## Key Features